SLG64/SLG64s-Undertale-Deltarune-Engine/README.md

   This is an engine that is being built into Game Maker LTS.
 At first, it was just going to be a fan game (Please don't steal it's name from me!!!
 It's goofy, and I like it.) that I was working on for fun.
 Now it's public for anyone to use!
 This engine is meant for anyone who wants to build a Fan game / AU for Undertale or Deltarune.
 This project aims to have any of the mechanics close to the original game's mechanics, but with a fresh dose of whatever else is possible.
 I haven't done much work on it yet, but expect more to come!
 I'll explain more once it has more progress done on it.

+I am currently doing this alone, and it is relitively difficult.
+If you would like to help me fix bugs and such, just reach out to me.

 # Current Progress
 At the moment, overworld "walking" is done.
 I plan on adding sprinting, enemy encounters, and more for these AUs.
 I also got a Start-Up screen that anyone can put their logo in, and it includes a credit for me.